|

 - Practice Areas:

-Arbitration, Commercial Law, Energy - Natural Resources, Insurance, Joint Ventures - Consortia - Cooperation, Maritime Law, Transport
+Arbitration, Commercial Law, Construction - Engineering, Energy - Natural Resources, Finance - Banking, Infrastructure, Insurance, Intellectual Property, Investment - Concession agreements, Joint Ventures - Consortia - Cooperation, Mediation, Oil - Gas - Mining, Public international Law

 - Legal System: